Skip to content

 /docs

-/ingest scans the active doc profile, splits each file into chunks, embeds them, and upserts into the local Chroma vector store. --refresh removes prior chunks for the same sources first — handy when files have moved or shrunk.
+/index scans the active doc profile, splits each file into chunks, embeds them, and upserts into the local Chroma vector store.

 Check that the docs are searchable before running the agents: